sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * id - *String*.
 The id attribute is provided in this case for completeness.
 However, its value is fixed to "MetadataAttributeDescriptor".
 * annotations - *Array* *optional*.
 Provides a list of annotation objects.
 See the section [annotation](#annotation).
 * links - *Array* *optional*.
 A collection of links to additional resources.
 See the section [link](#link).
-* metadataAttribute - *Array* *optional*.
+* metadataAttributes - *Array* *optional*.
 The *[metadataAttribute](#metadataattribute)* object defines the a metadata attribute, which is the value of an attribute, such as the instance of a coded or uncoded attribute in a metadata structure definition.

 Example:

 	{
 		"id": "MetadataAttributeDescriptor",
-		"metadataAttribute": [
+		"metadataAttributes": [
 			{
-				# attribute object #
+				# metadataattribute object #
 			}
 		]
 	}